 - Get involved: Music Ministry & Liturgical Ministry

 Ever since the time of the early Christians, “the Church has never failed to come together to celebrate the paschal mystery: reading those things ‘which were in all the scriptures concerning him’ (Lk 24:27), celebrating the Eucharist in which ‘the victory and triumph of his death are again made present’, and at the same time giving thanks ‘to God for his unspeakable gift’ (2 Cor 9:15) in Christ Jesus, ‘in praise of his glory’ (Eph 1:12), through the power of the Holy Spirit” (Constitution on the Sacred Liturgy §6).

-Continuing the great tradition of the Church in celebrating the mystery of faith, Campus Ministry coordinates and plans numerous opportunities for worship and prayer at the University of St. Thomas.
+Continuing the great tradition of the Church in celebrating the mystery of faith, the Office for Pastoral Care & Worship coordinates and plans numerous opportunities for worship and prayer at the University of St. Thomas.
 Whether for Sunday Eucharist or Opening Year Celebration, we seek to foster and promote worship that “draws the faithful into the compelling love of Christ and sets them on fire” (Constitution on the Sacred Liturgy §10).